salcedoe/MtMdocs/docs/imageProcessing/ImageEnhancement.md

         ![dim_moon2 before and after imadjust](images/moon2_dim_challenge_answer.png){ width="550"}

         …**`imadjust`** stretches the existing pixel values to cover the full 0–255 range, revealing detail that was there all along but was too dim to see clearly.

+Congratulations, you have made it to the end! 📸